 As a national body responsible for coordination of research and innovation activities, COSTECH sets priority areas of research in relation to the national development goals.
 The priority areas are the research themes of focus during a development period (e.g. five years) The agenda development is iterative and collaborative.
 The collaboration includes higher learning and R&D institutions, government ministries and agencies, the private sector, and development partners.
 COSTECH also develops national guidelines for ensuring quality of research processes.

 COSTECH provides technical support to R&D institutions in matters related to research ethics and monitoring implementing of research and innovation activities.
 This is done through development of relayed national guidelines/frameworks by COSTECH.

-COSTECH is mandated with administration of government research funds through calling for research concepts and proposals to address thematic areas of priority, and awarding successful proposals for implantation.
+COSTECH is mandated to administrator government fund with NFAST through calling for research concepts and proposals to address thematic areas of priority, and awarding successful proposals for implementation.
 Research grants are offered on competitive or commissioned basis.
 Commissioned grants are issued through R&D committees to solve specific problems of national interest.
 The budgets for the research depend on the nature of the projects and available resources.
 The funding is administered through the NFAST grant system.
 The sources of NFAST grant are the government and inter-country development partnerships.

 As a knowledge broker between the science and research community, decision-makers, practitioners and the public, research communication is central to COSTECH activities.
 It oversees the processing of research results into communicable content that appeals to a broad network of stakeholders or targeted audience.
 The content is in a form of project and policy briefs, other media content, and engagement plans.
 The communication process facilitated through mass media, seminars, public talks.
 COSTECH has unique strength in this area because it has the mandate to convene diverse stakeholders including public and private sectors, and development partners.